theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/flag-for-review.md

 title: Flag For Review
 nav_order: 1
 description: >-
-    Allow **Changesets **and records to be flagged as needing attention to encourage **Retrospective Review** by the community.

-    Provide a means for users to quickly identify those **Changesets** or records that have been flagged, e.g. by providing a list or by clearly displaying a status indicator against a record.
-problem: >-
     Some records need closer attention to help check for potential quality issues.
 context: >-
     Your project may have a large number of contributions, but limited capacity to review them all.
 Your project does not require Mandatory Review, but you need a way of bringing potential problems to a reviewer’s or the community’s attention.
+solution: >-
+    Allow **Changesets **and records to be flagged as needing attention to encourage **Retrospective Review** by the community.

+    Provide a means for users to quickly identify those **Changesets** or records that have been flagged, e.g. by providing a list or by clearly displaying a status indicator against a record.
 examples:

 ---